 The National/Intel processors require a 2-way handshake using a HOLD REQUEST/HOLD ACKNOWLEDGE protocol (Figure 7-3).
 When the SONIC-T needs to access the bus, it issues a HOLD REQUEST (HOLD) to the microprocessor.
 The microprocessor, responds with a HOLD ACKNOWL-EDGE (HLDA) to the SONIC-T. The SONIC-T then begins its memory transfers on the bus.
 As long as the CPU maintains HLDA active, the SONIC-T continues until it has finished its memory block transfer.
 The CPU, however, can preempt the SONIC-T from finishing the block transfer by deasserting HLDA before the SONIC-T deasserts HOLD.
 This allows a higher priority device to preempt the SONIC-T from continuing to use the bus.
 The SONIC-T will request the bus again later to complete any operation that it was doing at the time of preemption.
+The HLDA signal is sampled synchronously by the SONIC-T at the rising edge of the BSCK, setup time must be met to ensure proper operation.

 As shown in Figure 7-3, the SONIC-T will assert HOLD to either the falling or rising edge of the bus clock (BSCK).
 The default is for HOLD to be asserted on the falling edge.
-Setting the PH bit in the DCR2 (see Section 6.3.7) causes HOLD to be asserted 1/2 bus clock later on the rising edge (shown by the dotted line).
+Setting the PH bit in the DCR2 (see Section 6.3.7) causes HOLD to be asserted 1⁄2 bus clock later on the rising edge (shown by the dotted line).
 Before HOLD is asserted, the SONIC-T checks the HLDA line.
-If HLDA is asserted, HOLD will not be asserted until after HLDA has been deasserted firet
+If HLDA is asserted, HOLD will not be asserted until after HLDA has been deasserted first.